gimlet-io/gimlet-documentation/src/pages/docs/deployments/preview-deployments.md

 ![Configure Previews button in Gimlet's preview deployment settings.](/docs/screenshots/preview-deployments/gimlet-io-preview-deployments-01.png)

-After selecting the environment, you can proceed similar to how you can deploy applications manually.
+After selecting the environment, you can proceed similar to how you can deploy applications manually, as described in our [tutorials](/docs/overview/quick-start.md).

 ![Preview deployment configuration settings in Gimlet.](/docs/screenshots/preview-deployments/gimlet-io-preview-deployments-02.png)